 Things to know:

-- Your website must be launched for analytical data to start being gathered
+- Your website must be public and launched for analytical data to start being gathered;

 - If you’re setting a new Google Analytics account for your website it will take some time for Google to start capturing your website data (usually no more than a day or two).